The first home of the vocation: the family

 Let us look at our young people with eyes of faith:

-“That girl has a big heart for serving.”
+“That girl has a big heart for service.”

-And not only think it: let us pray for them.
+And let us not only think it: let us pray for them.